 The Disneyland Resort almost always has an option to add on to your purchase.
 Some guests call this a “purchase with purchase”.

 This year included a bit of confusion, as the original offer included a holiday tote for $19.99 after spending at least $40 or more.
 After a week or so, the cost for the tote changed to $24.99.

 But, know you’ll pay $24.99 instead of $19.99 for the Limited Time Bonus Holiday Tote.

 Monogramming at the Disneyland Resort

 The monogramming rules on Purchase-With-Purchase items at Disneyland are closely adhered to, so be sure you know the following:

 *To monogram at the Disneyland Resort, you must have purchased the item at the resort.
 It costs $7.99 plus tax per item for monogramming.
 AP discounts do not apply.

 *You must monogram the item within a week of purchasing.

-*Monogramming Purchase-With-Purchase items can be done at Showcase on Main Street in Disneyland, Five and Dime on Buena Vista Street at DCA, World of Disney in Downtown Disney, and the Gift Shop at the Disneyland Hotel.
+*Monogramming Purchase-With-Purchase items can be done at Showcase on Main Street in Disneyland, Five and Dime on Buena Vista Street at DCA, and the Gift Shop at the Disneyland Hotel.
+(It’s no longer offered at World of Disney for items other than ears and hats.)
 Monogramming hats can be done at many other shops around the resort.
-But, these Purchase-With-Purchase items require special machines that can only be found at the four shops mentioned here.
+But, these Purchase-With-Purchase items require special machines that can only be found at the three shops mentioned here.